 The Pinot Noir is sourced from four vineyard sites across the Russian River: the BCD Vineyard, the Becnel Vineyard, the Heintz Vineyard and the Murray Vineyard.
 Each of these Russian River Valley Vineyards contributes their unique complexities to the final blend.
 The vines are grown on Huichica clay loam soils.

 Following a very dry 2014, drought was a threat in California during the 2015 growing season.
 Luckily during February and April, sufficient rain fell which meant that the vines thrived.
 Problems at flowering and fruit-set lowered yields in some areas.
 Summer was sunny and fairly warm, which accelerated ripening and meant that by mid-August, harvest had begun.
 In spite of the low yields, the wines from 2015 have lovely concentrated fruit.

 Crafted using traditional Burgundian techniques, the grapes were hand-sorted then fermented in small vats with all punch-downs done by hand.
-The wine was aged for 11 months in 16% new French oak barrels to create a complex, multi-layered Pinot Noir.
+The wine was aged for 10 months in French oak barrels (25% new oak) to create a complex, multi-layered Pinot Noir.